im-dravo/weather-forecast/README.md

 ## Architecture / Design patterns

-The design of this application is Domain Driven (DDD), which is providing custom weather information to the user.
-The design is based on onion architecture, with domain based convention.
-The core domain is the business logic around weather results processor and weather request history entity / repository.
-The other dependencies flows inwards towards the domain layer and the dependency flow is inverted towards the domain.
+The design of this application is based on Onion architecture and Domain Driven (DDD).
+This app is providing custom weather information to the user.
+The core domain is the business logic around weather data, provided by third party, and effectively managing the user request history.
+The other dependencies flows inwards towards the domain layer.
 With this Architecture and code structure, when a weather provider is changed, it can easily be replaced by another without much hassle and effort.
 Same goes with the database.
-No changes need to be done to domain.
+Not much changes needs to be done to domain and it will just be a plug-in/plug-out approach with external layer around the domain.

 - The domain layer is core, having entities, repositories, business logic
 - The api layer is application layer without business rules (can handle transactional aspects, security aspects etc)